barriosjorge/gmt_docs/src/architecture-domains.rst

     life of the project, the core optomechanical design will remain unchanged.

-    Most of the software subsystems of the TCS can be designed to share a common architecture, which is presented in `Device Control Framework <http:// Section 10.3.5.5>`_.
+    Most of the software subsystems of the TCS can be designed to share a common architecture, which is presented in :ref:`device_control_framework`.
 Doing so facilitates reuse of common designs among subsystems, communication among groups due to having common “vocabularies” and concepts, development of a common body of experience, and a more efficient operation and maintenance due to the commonalities shared between subsystems.
 It also facilitates the creation of common development tools and process artifacts.

   * Observatory Operations -- The OPS groups the software subsystems that provide the capabilities to support efficient operations and workflows of the